-The value of TSP is equal to the sum of all SPs for the Team during all completed SFs and the Introduction of the Team.
-The resulting value is calculated after each SF and rounded to 0.1 point.
+The value of TSP is equal to the sum of all SPs earned by the Team in all completed SFs and in the Introduction of the Team.
+The resulting value is calculated after each SF.

 5. Criterion of Victory (V)